 How to Update Bash on Mac?

 By default, macOS provides an outdated Bash version (Bash 3.2.57 from 2007).
-If you wish to install the newest version of Bash, use the Homebrew package manager.
+If you wish to install the latest version of Bash, use Homebrew package manager.
 Follow the steps below to install Bash with Homebrew.

 1. Update and upgrade your Homebrew formulae: